-Across the country, superintendents and school leaders are joining a growing national movement to address an urgent issue: too many children are missing too many days of school.
-Millions of children starting in the early grades are chronically absent-missing 10% or more of the school year in excused and unexcused absences.
+Across the country, local superintendents are joining a growing national movement to address an urgent issue: too many children are missing too many days of school.
+Millions of children starting in the early grades are chronically absent-missing 10 percent or more of the school year in excused and unexcused absences.
 Add your name to this Superintendents Call to Action.
-Join America's Promise Alliance, Attendance Works, the Campaign for Grade-Level Reading, Get Schooled, Healthy Schools Campaign, the Institute for Educational Leadership, Everyone Graduates Center, MENTOR, Points of Light and United Way Worldwide, in announcing your commitment to:
+Join America's Promise Alliance, Attendance Works, the Campaign for Grade-Level Reading, Everyone Graduates Center, Get Schooled, Healthy Schools Campaign, the Institute for Educational Leadership, MENTOR, Points of Light and United Way Worldwide, in announcing your commitment to:

-- 1.PRIORITIZE ATTENDANCE: Make clear that improved student attendance is one of your top priorities.
-Ask your teachers and school leaders to make it one of theirs, as well.
+- 1. PRIORITIZE ATTENDANCE: Make clear that reducing chronic absence is one of your top priorities.
+Ask your principals, teachers and school board members to make it one of theirs, as well.
 Designate a senior member of your staff to oversee implementation.
-Use September to publicize your commitment in your communications to staff, the board, families and the media. - 2.
+Use September to publicize your commitment in your communications to staff, the board, schools, families and the media. - 2.
 MOBILIZE THE COMMUNITY: Reach out to make improved student attendance a broadly owned and widely shared civic priority.
 Engage families through positive messaging and offering alerts and personalized outreach when absenteeism becomes a problem.
-Tap civic and elected leaders, local businesses and libraries, health providers, housing authorities, museums and service providers in developing and implementing a shared plan of action. - 3.DRIVE WITHDATA: Monitor and address chronic absence as soon as it becomes a problem.
-Use data to raise awareness among students, parents and community partners and establish shared targets for improvement especially for grades, schools or student populations with elevated levels of poor attendance.
+Tap civic and elected leaders, local businesses and libraries, health providers, housing authorities, museums and service providers in developing and implementing a shared plan of action. - 3.
+DRIVE WITHDATA: Under the Every Student Succeeds Act (ESSA), reporting of chronic absence is required.
+Local school districts are essential to ensuring chronic absence data is accurate and used to activate prevention and early intervention.
+Use data to raise awareness, trigger supports and establish shared targets for improvement, especially for grades, schools or student populations with elevated levels of poor attendance.